Town & Regional Planning

 In respect of town and regional planning work experience is important in terms of being successful in the job market but it is also often a requirement for postgraduate study.
 Unfortunately there are not a lot of structured internship opportunities available; those that do exist tend to be with large property and engineering consultancies that offer planning services, such as Arup, Colliers, DTZ and AECOM.
 However, the scope for bespoke, short-term experience is good.
 The challenge for anyone considering a career in this area is to proactively seek relevant employers and approach them speculatively about work experience.
 This is normally done via the submission of a targeted CV and covering letter.

 In order to source relevant work experience it is important to consider the range of employers that a planner might work for.
 Local authorities remain the largest employer of planners and they do represent a good source of work experience if you are prepared to contact them speculatively.
 Opportunities also exist through central government (Planning Inspectorate, Planning Advisory Service, Mayor’s Office Highways Agency, Homes and Communities Agency, Greater London Authority, Natural England, Canal & River Trust); there are no structured work experience programmes but it is possible to organise an individual placement with a relevant government department or agency.
 In addition to public sector opportunities, house-builders, business parks, retailers, banks, energy and utility companies recruit planners in respect of planning applications and development opportunities and may well accommodate interns.
 Potential work experience opportunities also exist in the voluntary sector (e.g. Planning Aid, RSPB, Campaign to Protect Rural England).
 Environmental organisations such as National Parks, National Trust and the Environment Agency also recruit planners.
 There are approximately 1000 UK consultancies in existence in the field of planning.
 They vary in size and remit, reflecting the breadth of opportunities within the field of planning (regeneration, environment, agriculture, commercial and business, industry, residential etc).
-Some of the larger consultancies include DPP, David Lock Associates, NLP and Barton Willmore.
+Some of the larger consultancies include DPP, One UK, David Lock Associates, NLP, Barton Willmore, Turley Assocaites, Boyer Planning and RPS.

 Researching relevant employers and work experience opportunities